patelj14/team_project_pt2/README.md

 # Heart Disease Assessment Model

 ## Objective
 The objective of this project is to create a model that assesses the risk of heart disease based on basic patient data.
 The model will use simple regression techniques to predict the likelihood of heart disease.
 An advancement of this project is to use deep learning methods to develop a model in order to assess the risk of heart disease based on patient data.
-The deep learning models include CNN and neural networks.

 ## Data Required
 To build and validate our model, the following patient data will be required: